Jannet Hopewell Leadership Academy

-The precious Academy project is a much needed project that is designed to impact the lives of young girls who will otherwise amount to nothing in life.
+The Jannet Hopewell Leadership Academy project is a much needed project that is designed to impact the lives of young girls who will otherwise amount to nothing in life.
 We invite you to get invloved!

-We are strongly committed to setting up and building a Precious Academy for Girls in Mkang'ombe, Mombasa District, Kenya where young girls from poor homes in the Chakka Villages, living in poverty & destitution are deprived of access to good quality education.
+We are strongly committed to setting up and building the Jannet Hopewell Leadership Academy project for Girls in Mkang'ombe, Mombasa District, Kenya where young girls from poor homes in the Chakka Villages, living in poverty & destitution are deprived of access to good quality education.

-The aim is to provide a first class school facility for these girls where they are educated with pride and dignity and not toiling in a farm somehwere or being given away prematurely in marriage.
-The children will attend school together daily, be well fed, provided with books & uniforms and are elevated in life to become champions.
-We need funding, partners, volunteers, helpers and those feel called by God and whose hearts are moved to help, to please join us and partner with us to achieve this goal.
+The aim is to provide a first class school facility where disbaled & able body girls are educated side by side with pride and dignity and not begging on the street, toiling in a farm somehwere or being given away prematurely in marriage.
+The children will attend school together daily, be well fed, provided with full healthcare support, physiotherapy, books & uniforms and are elevated in life to become champions.
+We need funding, partners, volunteers, helpers and those who feel called by God and whose hearts are moved to help, to please join us and partner with us to achieve this goal.

 We invite you to get in touch and join hands with us for this special mission assignment.

-Why is there a need for such an academy for girls?
+Why is there a need for such a girls academy?

 This sort of mentality in the 21st Century is damaging to young girls and teenagers.
 It is a great shame but it does need not remain so.

-Hence, we at JHM having done our research and due diligence over the years, we have carefully devised a plan to start a PRECIOUS ACADEMY FOR GIRLS, starting first in Kenya and then in India where we have ongoing ministry work, contacts, connections and have established relationshps on the ground for many, many years and with our reliable staff and trusted partners on the ground.
+Hence, we at JHM having done our research and due diligence over the years, we have carefully devised a plan to start a Jannet Hopewell Leadreship Academy for girls, starting first in Kenya and then in India where we have ongoing ministry work, contacts, connections and have established relationshps on the ground for many, many years and with our reliable staff and trusted partners on the ground.

 HERE ARE SOME NOTEWORTHY FACTS: